nithyanatarajan/cloud-gpu-python-runtime/README.md

 # Remote GPU Kernel Setup

-This document provides instructions for setting up a remote GPU kernel using AWS CloudFormation.
+This document provides a **step-by-step guide** for setting up a remote kernel in GPU-enabled EC2 instance using AWS CloudFormation.
 The setup allows you to run GPU-accelerated tasks on a remote instance.

+---

+## 📦 Prerequisites

+- AWS account with proper permissions (CloudFormation, EC2, Image Builder, IAM, SSM)
+- AWS CLI installed and configured (`aws configure`)
+- An existing SSH KeyPair in AWS (or create one beforehand)
+- A public IP address to restrict SSH access (optional but recommended)

+---

-## GPU provisioning
+## 🚀 GPU provisioning

-### Creating a Remote GPU Kernel on AWS

-#### Validate CloudFormation template
+### 1️⃣ Validate `gpu_remote_kernel.yaml`

 Install https://github.com/aws-cloudformation/cfn-lint for validation